alseambusher/crontab-ui/README.md

     HOST=0.0.0.0 PORT=9000 crontab-ui

+If you need to apply basic HTTP authentication, you can set user name and password through environment variables:

+    BASIC_AUTH_USER=user BASIC_AUTH_PWD=SecretPassword

 Also, you may have to **set permissions** for your `node_modules` folder.
 Refer [this](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 If you need to autosave your changes to crontab directly: